 I also work proactively to improve student wellbeing and experience.
 For example, I co-ordinate a regular tea/coffee morning for students to take a break from their studies and talk about how they are doing.
 These events often feature extra wellbeing activities including guide dog visits, wellbeing colouring, and knit & natter.
 I lead the School's Peer Mentoring programme, where returning students help new students settle in to their studies when they first arrive at University.
 I also take an active role in supporting the Student Voice, working closely with student representatives to find ways to make studying at Leeds even better.
 In 2019 I was shortlisted for the Wellbeing Award in the Faculty Partnership Awards.

 I re-joined the University in 2018 having previously worked for an international mental health charity.
 Before that I worked in the School of Law at the University of Leeds where I provided admin support and co-ordinated the Schools extensive programme of research events.
 I have a degree in History from Bangor University where I went on to become Student Union President, working to improve the student experience and overseeing the work of a charity with an annual turnover of over £1 million.
-In my spare time I am a member of two improved comedy groups, and am Chair of the Board of Trustees for the Kirkgate Centre, a local community centre that provides and supports a wide range of activities in Shipley.
-I have raised over £15,000 for a range of charities through cake sales, hair shaving, and a number of charity bike rides (including riding from Lands End to John o Groats twice).
+In my spare time I perform comedy, and am Chair of the Board of Trustees for the Kirkgate Centre, a local community centre that provides and supports a wide range of activities in Shipley.
+I have raised over £20,000 for a range of charities through cake sales, hair shaving, and a number of charity bike rides (including riding from Lands End to John o Groats twice).
 In 2020 I will be cycling across America aiming to raise a further £20,000 for charity.
 You can read more about this at www.leeds.ac.uk/antonybutcher